 How to See Mannheim

-Prior to it’s destruction in WWII, Mannheim had a collection of buildings from two eras, the Baroque cityscape of the Palatinate and the architecture of the German industrial revolution, namely late historicist and art nouveau.
+Before its destruction in WWII, Mannheim had a collection of buildings from two eras, the Baroque cityscape of the Palatinate and the architecture of the German industrial revolution, namely late historicist and art nouveau.

 The Mannheim Court

-Travel tip: The palace is open every day except Monday from 10:00 – 17:00.
-Its worth a brief stop over if you happen to already be in Mannheim
+Travel tip: The Palace is open every day except Monday from 10:00 – 17:00.
+It’s worth a brief stopover if you happen to already be in Mannheim

 The town hall was the first building constructed following the French invasions, starting around 1707, and is stylistically distinct from the Palace and Jesuit church.
 The town hall was built to reflect the physical symmetry of the city and the theoretical symmetry of the church and state.
-On the right side is the church of St. Sebastian and on the left, the offices of the town.
+On the right side is the church of St. Sebastian, and on the left the offices of the town.

-Architecture of the Machine Age
+The Architecture of the Machine Age

 Mannheim Opening Hours